alexanderhu77/IDEA_Hacks_2025/README.md

 # Modified Pomodoro Timer

 This project includes a Pomodoro timer that utilizes the microcontroller, IMU, and other hardware to provide data to the LLM.
 The LLM will receive the data and provide feedback to the user.
+This project was created between 05/02/2025 21:00 and 05/04/2025 09:00 Pacific Standard Time.

 # Requirements
 - React